okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab/index.md

 # Lab overview and prerequisites

-In this lab, you learn how to migrate users from three different types of user directories into Universal Directory using a directory coexistence strategy.
-Then, you reconfigure a sample application to authenticate a user with Universal Directory rather than the original user directory.
+Learn how to migrate users from three different types of user directories into Universal Directory using a directory coexistence strategy.
+Then, reconfigure a sample application to authenticate a user with Universal Directory rather than the original user directory.

 * [Migrate users from Azure Active Directory](/architecture-center/architectures/directory-coexistence/lab-azure-ad)
 * [Migrate users from an on-premises LDAP directory server](/architecture-center/architectures/directory-coexistence/lab-ldap-server)